replicatedhq/replicated-docs/docs/release-notes/rn-app-manager.md

 ### Bug Fixes {#bug-fixes-1-100-2}
 * Fixes an issue where the ConfigValues were not being saved for multi-doc yaml releases.
-* Fixes an issue where the Config spec would be missing from the rendered multi-doc release yaml within the kotsKinds folder.
+* Fixes an issue where the Config spec was missing from the rendered multi-doc release yaml within the kotsKinds folder.
-* Input items can be set to readonly, preventing the users from editing the fields in the UI in the config page.
+* Fixes an issue with readonly input items, preventing the users from editing the fields in the UI in the config page.

 ## 1.100.1